 The vision that O.A.T.S. staff holds for each rider is that the rider becomes an independent rider.
 Our hope is that independence will encourage the rider to do more in other areas of life.
 It is my belief that each child has a 'key' that, if found, will open more of the world to them.
 It would be my hope that children would be exposed to all manners of interest to find that key.
 Music, dogs, horses, cooking, poetry, gardening and, yes, maybe stock car racing could be such a key.
 But, then at what age?
 How many times?

 We cannot, and should not, give in or give up.
 The next sound, the next subject, the next person or picture (For me it was a picture of Richard Petty going thru turn 6 at Riverside Raceway 1965) could be what opens wonderful possibilities.

-Everyone at O.A.T.S. would like to thank the Clarkston Rotary (clarkstonrotary.org) for their continuous support of our program.
-We are very fortunate to have organizations such as the Rotary assisting us in our mission.
+Everyone at O.A.T.S. would like to thank the Clarkston Rotary (clarkstonrotary.org) and Optimist International (optimist.org) for their continuous support of our program.
+We are very fortunate to have organizations such as these assisting us in our mission.

 Are you or anyone you know planning on purchasing some gifts or needed items from Amazon?
 If so, please consider using AmazonSmiles to make your purchase (http://smile.amazon.com/).

 AmazonSmile is a simple and automatic way for you to support O.A.T.S. – just enter Offering Alternative Therapy with Smiles as your charity and then begin shopping.